 You will not get blacklisted from the internet or online business at large.
 People won’t be gossiping about your tenacity for following up.

-If done properly, your follow up with produce a “yes,” a “not at this time,” or a “no.” You won’t get told to eff off.
+If done properly, your follow-up will produce a “yes,” a “not at this time,” or a “no.” You won’t get told to eff off.
+Promise.

 5. Get out of Your Comfort Zone